mawburn/prompteval/README.md

 - Timestamp
 - Optional token usage statistics

-#### Similarity Matrix
+### Similarity Matrix
-A comprehensive similarity analysis between all responses:
+A single combined similarity matrix at the root level:
+- Contains similarity comparisons between ALL responses across ALL prompts
+- Includes:
-- Reference response ID
+  - Reference response ID (identifies the first successful response processed)
   - Similarity method used (cosine, jaccard, or levenshtein)
-- Comparison scores for all responses
+  - Complete flat comparison structure with cross-prompt comparisons
+  - Comparisons use keys in the format: `responseA_id_to_responseB_id`
+- Each pair of responses is compared only once (no redundant calculations)
+- Self-comparisons (with score 1.0) are not included

-##### Similarity Methods
+#### Similarity Methods

 The evaluator supports three text similarity algorithms: